Japan · tool

 Local etiquette

-- •Tipping is not customary or expected in Japan; exceptional service is built into the price.
+- •Tipping is not customary in Japan; excellent service is expected as standard.

-- •Carry some cash, as smaller restaurants and shops may not accept credit cards.
+- •Carry some cash, as smaller establishments, especially in markets, may not accept cards.